Shutterstock_2149639129

 • Loan Amount: The maximum loan amount you can borrow is directly influenced by the LTV ratio.
 For example, with a 70% LTV and a property valued at £500,000, you could borrow up to £350,000.

-• Repayment Terms: Lower LTV ratios might lead to more favorable repayment terms and conditions.
+• Repayment Terms: Lower LTV ratios might lead to more favourable repayment terms and conditions.

 4. What happens if I am unable to repay the bridging loan within the agreed term?